BabDev/Podcast-Manager/lib_getid3/getid3/readme.txt

     "movi" chunk that fits in the first 2GB, should issue error to show that playtime is incorrect.
 Other data should be mostly correct, assuming that data is constant throughout the file)
+* PHP <= v5 on Windows cannot read UTF-8 filenames

 Known Bugs/Issues in other programs
 -----------------------------------
 http://www.getid3.org/phpBB3/viewtopic.php?t=25

+* PZ TagEditor v4.53.408 has been known to insert ID3v2.3 frames into an existing ID3v2.2 tag which, of course, breaks things
 * Windows Media Player (up to v11) and iTunes (up to v10+) do not correctly handle ID3v2.3 tags with UTF-16BE+BOM encoding (they assume the data is UTF-16LE+BOM and either